Foreign Cattle Market: The Foreign Cattle Market: location, design and opening

 The architect was Sir Horace Jones, designer of Smithfield Market and Tower Bridge.
 Since time was short, Jones took a minimalist approach.
 The site was not cleared: the existing dockyard buildings were preserved and adapted as necessary.
 The dockyard had a tidal basin surrounded by three ship-building sheds, each as lofty as Charing Cross station (see title image).
 By connecting these together Jones obtained a cattle lairage building comprising a pentagonal horseshoe with open sides facing the river and the landing piers (see Layout).
 To the east another lairage shed had its own pier.
 Animals were provided with water troughs and hay racks, and the lairs were brilliantly lighted at night by gas lamps.
 There was enough covered accommodation for 5,000 cattle and 14,000 sheep.
 Later it was enlarged, and could accommodate 8,500 cattle and 20,000 sheep.
 Admiralty storehouses were converted into abattoirs, comprising some 70 slaughterhouses.

 The demise of the old naval dockyard was regretted by many, and some features dating to Henry VIII were preserved.
 By order of the City officials, a board was put up bearing the following inscription: "Here worked as a ship-carpenter Peter, Czar of all the Russias, afterwards Peter the Great, 1698."

 The market was opened for business in January 1872.
 In 1871 nearly half of cattle and sheep imported into the UK had been sold live at Islington, but by 1880 most were slaughtered at Deptford.

+Adoption of refrigeration

+That animals had to be slaughtered within a few days of landing, posed a challenge.
+Their meat would not keep — especially in hot weather — and had to be sent to market quickly, even at sacrificial prices if that market should happen to be glutted.
+Domestic farmers could avoid the loss by keeping their cattle back.
+It was not an option for foreign cattle traders, and it made their business risky.